RaienryuuNoNatsu/The-Legend-of-Heroes--Trails-from-Zero-Assets/README.md

 Eiyuu Densetsu -Zero no Kiseki KIWAMI-: an assets upgrade project
 =========

-The aim of this project is to attempt to upgrade the look of various portraits in the PC version of *The Legend of Heroes: Trails from Zero*.
+The aim of this project was to attempt to upgrade the look of various portraits in the PC version of *The Legend of Heroes: Trails from Zero*.
 As many of you probably already know, Trails from Zero has been ported from PSP to PC and released in China by JOYOLAND.
 Long story short, in 2013 it was localized to Japanese and released with **Windows 8 support**.
 However, the game didn't come free of bugs and graphical issues, the most common of which was the yellowish shade all portraits features.
 What I tried to do was to fix this issue by porting the good assets from the *Evolution version* of the game, all the while trying to upscale them to better fit the higher resolution of the PC version.
-From Evolution, I also ported a few other things, and they'll be included in this package as a separate download.
+From Evolution, I also ported a few other things, which I mostly felt looked cleaner (aka, not necessarily higher resolution, but less artifacts).
 We'll go into details in a bit.

+**EDIT (February 04, 2020)**: Now that this is out of the way, after 2 years, I'm calling this project quit.
+I have various reasons, one of which is the final result.
+As you'll read further ahead, this is hardly a perfect project, and there's a lot going on that doesn't work with the Geofront patch for many reasons.
+Now, the Kai versions are coming to PS4, and with even a slim chance of those being decrypted, all this work will go to waste.
+Will they really be decrypted?
+Hey, I ain't Nostradamus, sorry!
+I'll make this project public, and everyone will be able to do with it whatever they want.
+Fork it, remake it, ignore it.
+Do whatever you want, I have no longer any attachment to this project.
+I will leave beyond all the material that makes sense leaving behind, and notes about its use.
+I will also leave behind the initial and final release, just in case.
+End of the edit, you can keep reading, if you care enough to do so.

 ## The method

 This isn't by far an original project, and thus some users may already know where I'm going with this.
-Believe it or not, many of the assets available in the Vita version of the game had the same resolution as the PC version.
+Believe it or not, some of the assets available in the Vita version of the game had the same resolution as the PC version.
 Heck, there are even assets at higher resolutions.
 Unfortunately though, the **dialogue portraits (and not only those) aren't part of those lucky assets**.
 While the PC version features 384p portraits, the Vita version runs them at 256p.
 In these cases, where possible, I used **Waifu2x**.

 For those who don't know what that is, it's a [**Convolutional Neural Network**](https://en.wikipedia.org/wiki/Convolutional_neural_network) whose primary objective is to upscale pictures and reduce noise.
 Waifu2x is mainly trained to work with Anime art styles, but it can handle photos as well.
 Now, I can't stress this enough, but this isn't a perfect method.
-While it might work fine with in-game sprites, portraits with defined linearts like in our case suffer from its smoothing filter.
+While it might work fine with in-game sprites, portraits with defined linearts like in our case suffer from its smoothing filter, which also causes line thinning (more or less severe depending on the chosen algorithm).
 The reason why this method works is because portraits are displayed at a lower resolution than what I achieved, *masking* in a sense the artifacts.

-**NOTE**: I began working on this project quite some time ago.
-I'll keep researching this subject, and eventually update the assets as I find better methods.
-I'm also open to suggestions about which Neural Network to test, should anyone among the users know about a better one.
-There's also the possibility to decrypt the upcoming Kai versions on PS4, but don't quote me on this just yet.
-If it'll be possible at all, I will update the project.

 ## Preparation